malaalam/ROSeq/README.md

 ## Datasets

 The [tung2017](https://www.ncbi.nlm.nih.gov/pubmed/28045081) dataset was downloaded from [jdblischak](https://github.com/jdblischak/singleCellSeq)'s Repository.

-The [trapnell2014](http://www.nature.com/articles/nbt.2859) dataset was downloaded from
+Bulk RNA-seq read count data was extracted from **bulk_reads-per-sample.txt**, while single cell RNA-seq data was extracted from **molecules.txt**.
+(See R code in the Release Subsection of the repository)